| |

 Lyrics by René Lecourt, music by Louis Raspini.

-| 1937 |
+1937 |

-Lu Milioun de Carneval (Millions from Carnival)
+Lu Milioun de Carneval (The Millions of Carnival)

 |